A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 \item Overall, advanced approaches which prioritize the integration of global and local features for multimodal data fusion demonstrate excellent classification performance.
 These approaches tend to outperform those that focus solely on attention mechanisms and network architectures.
 Meanwhile, these methods exhibit consistent performance across various datasets, attributed to their diverse strategies for fusing global and local information.

 \item Leveraging guidance from frequency domain learning, S$^2$Fin has achieved enhanced multimodal feature fusion, reflected in its higher OA, AA, and Kappa scores.
 Across the four datasets, S$^2$Fin has consistent improvements upon the previous state-of-the-art model by 1.36\%, 2.66\%, 2.24\% and 0.39\% on the OA metric.
-In the few-sample classification scenario, different methods have different sensitivities to the number of labeled samples.
-S$^2$Fin achieves the best results with 5, 10, and 15 labeled samples per class in all the considered cases.

 \item S$^2$Fin emphasis on the high-frequency components of multimodal data enables its effective extraction of details information and classification of complex scenes.
 For example, from the figures and tables, one can see that on the Augsburg dataset, S$^2$Fin has achieved good classification for 3 out of 7 categories.
 Notably, the “Forest”, "Low Plants" and “Allotment” classes, which are challenging to distinguish due to their similarities, all achieved commendable classification results.
 Similarly, on the Houston 2013 dataset, S$^2$Fin has the high classification accuracy in 6 out of the 15 categories, with a good performance in similar “Commercial” and "Residential" class over comparison methods.